Background pattern

 They may be more sensitive to the adverse effects, including stimulation of the central nervous system (CNS).

-Taking Efedrina Level with other medications
+Taking Efedrina Level with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently or may take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

 • tricyclic antidepressants,

-• alkalinizing agents (sodium bicarbonate, citrates),
+• urine alkalinizers (sodium bicarbonate, citrates),

-• beta-blockers (reduce blood pressure),
+• beta-blockers (act by reducing blood pressure),

-• inhaled anesthetics,
+• inhalation anesthetics,

-• atropine sulfate (used in emergency situations, when the heart beats too slowly and as an antidote in some cases of poisoning),
+• atropine sulfate (used in emergency situations when the heart beats too slowly and as an antidote in some cases of poisoning),

 • theophylline derivatives (used to treat asthma),

-• stimulants of the CNS (amphetamine, xanthines),
+• CNS stimulants (amphetamines, xanthines),

 • dexamethasone (corticosteroid with anti-inflammatory and immunosuppressive activity).